cjlludwig/project/__docs/design.md

 ### Logging
 Team standards may require logging formats / frameworks to be utilized in the service.

+### Documentation
+Swagger documentation would be preferred prior to prod release.

 ### CI
 CI processes would be required prior to production release including automated testing, integration testing, linting, and others.